garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

      below.
 3. RGB format is more widely supported in graphic design applications.

-To expand on the first reason, while colours on the web have traditionally been specified using hex codes (e.g. St Andrews Blue is `#00539b`) it is not as easy to estimate the colour just by looking at the code, unless you can convert hex to decimal in your head.
+To expand on the first point, while colours on the web have traditionally been specified using hex codes (e.g. St Andrews Blue is `#00539b`) it is not as easy to estimate the colour just by looking at the code, unless you can convert hex to decimal in your head.
 For example, at a glance `rgb(0, 83, 155)` has about 60% blue and 30% green so you may safely estimate that this is dark blue.

-There is a current trend to prefer HSL as it allows you quickly make things lighter or darker
+There is a current trend to prefer HSL over RGB as it allows you to adjust colours to make them lighter or darker more easily.
+With a fixed

 #### Alpha transparency